Best and worst Dodge Caravan years — which to avoid

 The models in this generation had fuel leakage during collision problems.
-That meant that if the car was ever involved in a collision, the chances of an explosion increased and survival minimized.
+That meant that if the car was ever involved in a collision, the chances of an explosion increased.

 Furthermore, the side cushions had a defect that caused severe neck injuries and fracturing of the ribs and internal organs should the driver be involved in an accident.
 The generation is generally unsafe and should be avoided at all costs.

 Even as a used vehicle that has already undergone extensive repairs, it is not safe to buy any model of this generation.
 Thankfully, Dodge addressed the safety issue of the fourth generation in the next generation.